LetsWrappIt/VsCommandBuddy/README.md

 - [Table of contents](docs/_toc.md).
 - [Whats new](docs/history.md)?
 - Who should use VsCommandBuddy?
 Checkout some [usecases](docs/usecases.md).
-- Feedback!!
-Did you give VsCommandBuddy a try?
+- Did you give VsCommandBuddy a try?
 Please share your experience.
 Good or bad.
 Your feedback will help make VsCommandBuddy more useful!!